How to Test Your VPN Encryption and Security Levels in 2024

 3. Under the address bar, there will be a search box; type: media.peer connection.
 Enabled.
 The volume column will change to false, meaning you have successfully disabled WebRTC.

 If you are a Google Chrome user, the browser lacks the by-default settings that enable users to disable the WebRTC.
-You can install an extension for blocking the WebRTC leak or even manually do it.
+You can install an extension to block the WebRTC leak or even manually do it.

 Here are the steps for disabling the WebRTC leak in Google Chrome: